CPHS/OPHS Glossary of Terms

 Protocol:

-The formal design or plan of an experiment or research activity;
+The formal design or plan of an experiment or research activity; specifically,

-specifically, the plan submitted to an IRB for review and to an agency for research support.
-The protocol
+for review and to an agency for research support.
+The protocol includes

-controls, the treatment regimen(s), and the proposed methods of analysis
+regimen(s), and the proposed methods of analysis that will be performed

-that will be performed on the collected data.
+on the collected data.

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z